yan-elena/ai4industry-hackathon/ai4industry-jacamo-template/README.md

 ## The Hypermedea Framework

-Hypermedea is an extension of JaCaMo that includes three types of artifacts:
+Hypermedea is an extension of JaCaMo that includes several types of artifacts.
+The main artifacts used in the hackathon are:

-1. A `LinkedDataFuSpider` artifact, offering the possibility to agents to `crawl` the Knowledge Graph from a starting point.
+1. A `LinkedDataArtifact`, offering agents the possibility to crawl the Knowledge Graph.
 Any agent focusing on this artifact will get the result of the crawl as beliefs.
-In the template project, this artifact is only used by the agent `ldfu_spider.asl` in `src/agt` and observed by all agents.
+In the template project, this artifact is only used by the `ld_spider` agent (`ld_spider.asl`) in `src/agt` and observed by all agents.

+2. An `OntologyArtifact`, translating Knowledge Graph statements into predicates and performing reasoning, based on ontological knowledge.

-2. A `ThingArtifact`, kind of Thing Description browser artifact offering the possibility to agents to invoke a Thing's actions (`invokeAction`) and read/write its properties (`readProperty`/`writeProperty`).
-One more operation `observeProperty` makes possible for an agent to regularly update beliefs corresponding to readable property affordances.
+3. `ThingArtifact`s, kind of Thing Description browser artifact offering agents the possibility to interact with a Thing using high-level operations (`readProperty`, `writeProperty`, `invokeAction`, `subscribeEvent` and the special operation `observeProperty`).

-3. A `PlannerArtifact`, that can be used for planning with affordances offered by a (collection of) Thing(s).
-The artifact is a wrapper for a [PDDL planner](https://planning.wiki/).
+For more details, refer to the [Javadoc of Hypermedea's artifact classes](https://hypermedea.github.io/javadoc/latest/org/hypermedea/package-summary.html).

 ## Content and structure of the project folder

 The project folder contains:

-3.The agent `ldfu_spider` that crawls the knowledge graph using an instance of `LinkedDataFuSpider` artifact.
-A `template_agent` is also provided as a starting point for writing your code.
+1. Several agents in `src/agt`, including The agent `ld_spider` that crawls the knowledge graph using an instance of `LinkedDataArtifact` and the agent `template_agent` as a starting point for writing your code.

-4. The agent `leubot_agent.asl` (in `src/agt`) to be used to control the robot arm.
-The agents `cup_provider.asl` and `dairy_product_provider.asl` that are the basis for the control of the cup/packages and dairy product providers.

-5. A set of predefined Jason plans (in `src/agt/inc`) that can be included in the agents.
+3. A set of predefined Jason plans (in `src/agt/inc`) that can be included in the agents.

-6. The `ai4industry_jacamo.jcm` which is the file to be used and configured to launch the multi-agent system (It is used by gradle for the execution).
-Each time you create a new agent, you need to add it in this file as well as definition of initial beliefs.
+4. The `ai4industry_jacamo.jcm` project file, which configures the multi-agent system to launch.
+Each time you create a new agent, you need to add it this `.jcm` file.

-7. A simple script `reset-simu` to reset the different simulated workshops (the argument of this script is the number of your group)
+5. The `reset-simu` script, to reset the different simulated workshops (the argument of this script is the number of your group)

-8. The linked-data program `get.n3` that crawl the knowledge graph

-## Using ThingArtifacts
+## Using Thing Artifacts

 You are provided with an implementation of a CArtAgO artifact that can retrieve, interpret, and use a W3C WoT TD to interact with the described Thing.
 A Jason agent can create a `ThingArtifact` as follows:

 ```
-makeArtifact("forkliftRobot", "org.hypermedea.ThingArtifact", [Url, true], ArtId);
+makeArtifact("forkliftRobot", "org.hypermedea.ThingArtifact", [URL, true], ArtId);
+focus(ArtId);
 ```

 The `ThingArtifact` takes two initialization parameters: